-Deep Instinct’s solution uses deep learning, the most advanced form of machine learning, to prevent ransomware from executing.
-In a recent third-party test that assessed the protection capabilities against ransomware, Deep Instinct’s predictive threat platform detected and prevented all ransomware samples from executing.
-While no security solution can guarantee 100% prevention, it’s evident the Deep Instinct platform gives organizations a fighting chance against the ever-growing ransomware threat.
+Deep Instinct’s solution uses deep learning AI, the most advanced form of machine learning, to prevent ransomware from executing.
+In a recent third-party test that assessed the protection capabilities against ransomware, Deep Instinct’s predictive threat analytics platform detected and prevented all ransomware samples from executing.
+While no cybersecurity solution can guarantee 100% prevention, it’s evident the Deep Instinct platform gives organizations a fighting chance against the ever-growing ransomware threat.

 Augmenting current security frameworks with a stronger prevention solution not only helps organizations avoid the high costs of disruption, damages, and compromised assets associated with a ransomware outbreak, but it also supports the long term goal of removing the incentive for attackers to continue to deploy ransomware attacks.

 Register for the webinar Ransomware: Best Defense Strategies Against Attacks and learn more about Deep Instinct’s preventative approach against ransomware.
 In this session, we will provide useful knowledge on how an organization can secure itself, no matter the ransomware attacks the future may bring.